Problem · Array

 See Microsoft hiring insights

-• featureAvailability[i] is a binary string indicating suitability for two distinct features:
+• featureAvailability[i] is a two-character binary string:

-• "01": suitable for feature A but not feature B
+• "01": suitable for feature A but not feature B.

-• "10": suitable for feature B but not feature A
+• "10": suitable for feature B but not feature A.

-• "11": suitable for both features
+• "11": suitable for both features.

 Examples

-01 · Example 1
+Example 1

 1[5][5][5]2